merovex-archival/merovex.github.io/_posts/2010-12-21-a-retrospective-on-scintillas-first-draft.markdown

   license: Rights Reserved
   caption: Scintilla Cover
 layout: post
-title: "A Retrospective on Scintilla's First Draft"
+title: A Retrospective on Scintilla's First Draft
 created_at: 2010-12-21 15:24
 modified_at: 2010-12-21 15:24
 published_at: 2010-12-21 15:24